 To split a span into sections of 30 inches or less, attach a length of 1×2 across the front, vertically.
 For best appearance, you can glue it in place, then attach it with finishing nails to hold it until the glue dries.

 Your supports not only need to be the right wood, but they need to be attached to studs in the wall to have adequate strength to support your shelves.
 A stud finder is invaluable for this.
 Here are some tips for finding the studs.
 If you absolutely, positively can’t find studs, use heavy-duty wall anchors.
-But ideally, each support should be attached to two studs so it can support the weight.
+But ideally, each support should be attached to at least one stud so it can support the weight.
+One screw in a stud can support 80 pounds.

 Attach supports on all three walls.
 Supporting along the back, as well as the sides, improves the shelves’ ability to support the weight of your canned goods.